ramata/Smoothie-recipe/README.md

 body {
   background-color: #ffaaff;
   background-image: url("images/background.jpg");
-  background-size: 1600px auto;
+  background-size: cover;
   background-repeat: no-repeat;
   background-attachment: fixed;
 }
 ```

-Now you should see a nice background image that stretches to 1600px and does not repeat.
+Now you should see a nice background image that stretches to cover the entire page and does not repeat.
 But it seems like we are wasting a lot of space on the right side of our page and doing a lot of vertical scrolling.
 Let's fix that with a Grid.

 5c.
 Add the container and row for the Bootstrap Grid: